Why begging for attention if you can be worshipped by your customer?

 How can we address this situation?

-How can we communicate effectively and efficiently without wasting time, money and effort?
-Consider putting your logo where the 100% of the consumer attention is focused!
-It is a simple process, easy to understand: you put your brand on a show that they love to watch.
+Let’s put our logo where 100% of the consumers’ attention is focused!
+It is a simple process, easy to understand: we put our brand on a show that they love to watch.

 If we do it, the viewers will connect said brand to something that they like and that, being associated with a show that is relevant to them will be perceived as positive.

 We will show only the brand and we will not try to sell anything, (we also know that only 3 out of 100 people are ready to buy).

 By doing so we will build a relationship with our target and in due time they will reward us with their preference for our brand.

 The aim is to keep our brand top of mind and appreciated until the time they need it.

 In fact, we will engage our target without interrupting it before it will need us, we will make ourselves known without being intrusive.
 We will be seen by our potential customers over time, in pleasant moments and we will become family members first and then favorites until our brand will become their choice when they have a need to satisfy.
 And they will satisfy that need choosing our products instead of the competitors’ one.

 Let’s say that you have a friend who sells clothing and, today, you need a shirt.
 I am sure that it is highly likely that you will go to your friend’s shop before considering alternatives